Moo Moo (Brooklyn Nine-Nine)

-"Moo Moo" is the sixteenth episode of the fourth season of the American television police sitcom series Brooklyn Nine-Nine and the 84th overall episode of the series.
-The episode was written by Phil Augusta Jackson and directed by Maggie Carey.
+"Moo Moo" is the sixteenth episode of the fourth season of the American television police sitcom series Brooklyn Nine-Nine and the 84th episode of the series.
+It was written by Phil Augusta Jackson and directed by Maggie Carey.
 It aired on Fox in the United States on May 2, 2017.
 It features guest appearances from Desmond Harrington and Mary Holland.

-The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives that work in the precinct.
-In the episode, Terry experiences racial profiling when an officer nearly arrests him for wandering near his house at night.
+The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives who work there.
+In the episode, Terry experiences racial profiling when he is nearly arrested just for walking near his own house at night.
 He then consults with Holt regarding the right thing to do.
 While Terry works to solve the problem, Jake and Amy babysit his daughters.

 The episode was seen by an estimated 1.72 million household viewers and gained a 0.6/3 ratings share among adults aged 18–49, according to Nielsen Media Research.
-The episode received critical acclaim from audiences, who praised Terry Crews' performance, the subject matter, and for avoiding stereotypes against Terry Jeffords, with some deeming it as one of the best episodes in the series.
+It received acclaim from critics and audiences, who praised Terry Crews' performance and the subject matter; many deemed it one of the series's best episodes.